Katherine Tai: Early life and education

-Tai was born on March 18, 1974, in Connecticut.
-Tai grew up in Washington, D.C., where she attended Sidwell Friends School.
-Her parents, who are of waishengren descent, were born in China, grew up in Taiwan and later immigrated to the United States.
+Tai was born to a Taiwanese American family on March 18, 1974, in Connecticut.
+She grew up in Washington, D.C., and attended Sidwell Friends School.
+Her grandfather, Li Hongji, was a member of the first Legislative Yuan of the Republic of China.
+Her parents were waishengren from Jiangsu and Henan, born in Mainland China.
+They relocated to Taiwan in 1949 during the Great Retreat and later immigrated to the United States.

 Tai is fluent in Mandarin.
-In 1996, Tai graduated from Yale University (Pierson College) with a Bachelor of Arts degree in history.
-After her undergraduate education, she taught English at Sun Yat-sen University as a Yale-China Fellow for two years, from 1996 to 1998.
+In 1996, she graduated from Yale University, where she was a member of Pierson College, with a Bachelor of Arts degree in history.
+After college, she taught English at Sun Yat-sen University as a Yale-China Fellow for two years, from 1996 to 1998.
 Tai went on to study at Harvard Law School, where she earned a Juris Doctor in 2001.

-After law school, she worked for several law firms, including Powell Goldstein, Sidley Austin, Baker McKenzie, and Miller & Chevalier, and clerked for U.S. District Courts in Washington, D.C., and Maryland.
+After law school, she worked for several law firms, including Powell Goldstein, Sidley Austin, Baker McKenzie, and Miller & Chevalier, and clerked for U.S. district courts in Washington, D.C., and Maryland.

 Trade policy career

-From 2007 to 2014, Tai served in the Trade Representative's Office of General Counsel, becoming chief counsel for China trade enforcement from 2011 until her departure.
+From 2007 to 2014, Tai served in the trade representative's Office of General Counsel, becoming chief counsel for China trade enforcement from 2011 until her departure.
 At the Office of General Counsel, she worked on trade cases at the World Trade Organization.
 In 2014, she became trade counsel for the House Ways and Means Committee.
 She was named chief trade counsel in 2017.

 During Tai's tenure with the Committee on Ways and Means, she played a significant role in the House's negotiations with the Trump administration regarding the United States–Mexico–Canada Agreement (USMCA), advocating for stronger labor provisions.
 The Associated Press has described her as a "problem-solving pragmatist on trade policy".

-Trade Representative (2021-present)
+Trade Representative (2021–2025)

-Nomination
+Nomination and confirmation

-Tai was nominated by President-elect Joe Biden to serve as Trade Representative in December 2020.
+Tai was nominated by President-elect Joe Biden to serve as trade representative in December 2020.
 Tai has been described as both an "avowed progressive" and as a "consensus builder [who can] help bridge the Democratic Party's varying views on trade".

 Hearings on Tai's nomination were held before the Senate Finance Committee on February 25, 2021.
 Tai was reported out of the committee by unanimous consent on March 3, 2021.
-The entire Senate confirmed her on March 17, 2021, in a 98–0 vote; Senators Bernie Sanders and Mazie Hirono were absent for the vote.
-She became the only member of Biden's cabinet to receive unanimous support.
+The entire Senate confirmed her on March 17, 2021, in a 98–0 vote; senators Bernie Sanders and Mazie Hirono were absent for the vote.